-Many L.A. neighborhoods now engage in caffeine wars, with multiple specialty coffeehouses within walking distance.
+It would have been hard to imagine even 5 years ago, but many Los Angeles neighborhoods now engage in caffeine wars.
+Not that it’s contentious in most cases, but multiple specialty coffeehouses vie for customer attention within walking distance.
 A single good, consistent coffee option can stand out even more in underserved areas working to distinguish their fare.
-Meanwhile, 310 Coffee has been a straightforward boon to an underserved stretch on the Culver City & Mar Vista border, just west of the 405 freeway.
+Just west of the 405 freeway and a short walk from my house, 310 Coffee has been a straightforward boon to an underserved stretch of Washington Place on the Culver City & Mar Vista border.

-Andy and Robert, who co-own a punny Vietnamese restaurant nearby called Pho Show, added this airy space with plenty of windows, white walls, four tables, and a counter facing the wall.
+Andy and Robert co-own a punny Vietnamese restaurant nearby in Culver City called Pho Show.
+They teamed with Patricia on this airy space.
+The cafe touts plenty of windows, four tables, and a counter facing one of the white walls.
 Stumptown beans fuel a coffee program that also incorporates a two-group La Marzocco espresso machine, drip coffee, cold brew, and nitro cold brew.

 These raw coffee materials aren’t all that special at this point, but barista Giovanni Fox made me an exquisite 12-ounce Cappuccino ($4.25) with whole cow’s milk that was well balanced and displayed impressive artistry.
 310 Coffee isn’t cutting-edge, but doesn’t need to be unique to become a neighborhood staple.